Deformations of Non-K\"ahler Hyperbolicity Notions and Modifications of Degenerate Balanced Manifolds: Balanced hyperbolic manifolds

-Namely, we have the following : \begin{lem} Assume the same setting as in Lemma \ref{68}.
-If the equation $(\ref{69})$ admits a solution, its $L^2_\omega$-minimal norm solution is given by : \end{lem} \begin{proof}[Proof of Theorem \ref{71}] Let us first revisit the beginning of the proof of Theorem 6 in \cite{fu2011note}.
+\item While the \emph{strong} ($p,q$)-$\partial\bar\partial$-property are stable under small deformations of the complex structure (Proposition 4.8, \cite{angella2017small}), the \emph{weak} ($p,q$)-$\partial\bar\partial$-property and the \emph{mild} ($p,q$)-$\partial\bar\partial$-property are \textbf{not} open under deformations (see \cite{ugarte2015balanced}, Example 3.7 for the case ($n-1,n$)). \end{enumerate} \end{rmk} If the weak ($n-1,n$)-$\partial\bar\partial$-property holds on the fibers $X_t$, for $t$ sufficiently close to $0$, then the balanced property is open under small deformations (\cite{fu2011note}, Theorem 6).
+Hence, a first result in the desired direction is the following: \begin{thm} Let $\{X_t:t\in\B_\varepsilon(0)\}$ be an analytic family of compact complex $n$-dimensional manifolds such that $X_0$ is balanced.
+Assume that the fibers $X_t$ satisfy the weak $(n-1,n)$-$\partial\bar\partial$-property for $t\neq 0$. \begin{enumerate} \item If $X_0$ is balanced hyperbolic, the fibers $X_t$ carry balanced metrics $\omega_t$ that are \textbf{Gauduchon hyperbolic} for small $t$. \item If moreover, $X_0$ is degenerate balanced and the fibers $X_t$ satisy the mild $(n,n-2)$-$\partial\bar\partial$-property for $t\neq 0$, the fibers $X_t$ are degenerate balanced for small $t$. \end{enumerate} \end{thm} Here, \emph{Gauduchon hyperbolicity} is understood in the sense of Definition 3.8 of \cite{marouani2023skt} (its precise definition will be recalled in the next section; Definition~\ref{99}). \begin{proof} Let us first revisit the beginning of the proof of Theorem 6 in \cite{fu2011note}.
 Let $X$ be the underlying differentiable manifold of the given analytic family, and let $\omega$ be a balanced metric on $X_0$, and let $\{h_t\}_{t\in\B_\varepsilon(0)}$ be a $\mathscr{C}^\infty$-family of Hermitian metrics on $(X_t)_{t\in\B_\varepsilon(0)}$ with $h_0=\omega$.
-We decompose $\Omega$ with respect to the complex structure on $X_t$ :
+We decompose $\Omega:=\omega^{n-1}$ with respect to the complex structure on $X_t$: